danielnuriyev/engineering-blog/min.md

 Create an AWS account and do everything above on AWS as if your local computer is just a terminal.

+AWS because it is the default.
+If you need to work on another cloud, it will be similar.

+### Kubernetes

+Now when we are on AWS, learn Kubernetes: what it is, why it was created, its components, how to run it locally.
+Create a basic echo server and deploy it locally into 2 pods with a load balancer and try to use it.

+Learn Helm Charts for K8s and do the same ^ using Helm.

+Then deploy it onto AWS EKS.

 ### GPU

+[TO CONTINUE]

 ### Specialized but useful